-A research team has explored the functioning of the electrical signals that plants appear to emit underground.
+A research team has explored the workings of the electrical signals that plants appear to emit underground.
 With a combination of physical experiments and mathematical models, the analysis showed interesting results.
 Although, on balance, it is still unclear exactly what messages the plants might want to exchange.

 The work is based on previous experiments conducted by the same team.
 Those too were about how this… er… how to call it… underground messaging service.
 The researchers used electrical stimulation to test how plants transmit electrical signals, even when they are not in the same soil.